Lea Gleitman, 2016.

 Lea is the second girl from the right.
-The photo was taken during an excursion to Kraków with the Beit Jakob school in 1938.
-The students visited many places while being taught.
-There is a monument in the background – a burial mound called Kopiec Piłsudskiego which was build in memory of the head of state Józef Piłsudski who died in 1935.
-There were many Jews among those who built it.
-The photo was given to Lea after the war by a friend.
-She managed to keep hold of it during her years in the camps.
+The photo was taken during an outing to Kraków with the Beit Jakob School in 1938.
+The students visited many places and were taught at the same time.
+There is a monument visible in the background – a burial mound called Kopiec Piłsudskiego which was made in memory of the head of state Józef Piłsudski who died in 1935.
+Many Jews had been involved in building it.
+Lea was given the photo by a friend after the war.
+The friend had managed to keep it during her years in a concentration camp.

 The letter in this picture was written by Lea’s mother Szprinca (also known as Sabina) in September 1940.
-In this letter she asks her brother in the USA whether he can take care of Lea’s older brother and sister and, in so doing, save them from the Nazis.
-There was sadly no way of getting them to the USA.
-The family’s adress in Sosnowiec is on the last page.
-The street had been given a German name and was called Weichselstrasse.
+In this letter she asks her brother in the USA if he could help them and take care of Lea's older brother and sister, thereby saving them from the Nazis.
+Lea explains: "During the first years of the German occupation, we believed that the youngsters were in greatest danger and that it wasn’t so dangerous for the younger children.
+My maternal uncle and aunt probably did all they could, but unfortunately, there was no way during the war for anyone to get to the USA."
+Lea's mother wrote down the address in Sosnowiec on the last page.
+The street had been given a German name and was called Weichselstrasse 10.

-In this picture, Lea has a bag that she sewed herself.
-Lea’s mother wanted her to have something to do which is why she sent Lea on a course where a refugee from Czechoslovakia taught young women how to sew.
+In this picture, Lea has a bag that had sewn herself.
+Lea's mother wanted her to have something to do.
+Lea recalls: "She sent me on a course where a refugee from Czechoslovakia taught other young women and me to sew."

-Here is Lea together with a couple of friends in Sosnowiec.
-Lea is standing second from the right.
-The photo was taken in the countryside on the outskirts of Sosnowiec known as działki.
-It functioned a bit like an allotment and the Jews from the ghetto were given the opportunity to grow vegetables there.
+Here is Lea along with some of her friends in Sosnowiec.
+She is stood second from the right.
+The photo was taken in some countryside on the outskirts of Sosnowiec, which was called działki.
+It was roughly like an allotment plot, and Lea and her friends were able to grow vegetables there.

-Lea was split up from most of her relatives in August 1942.
+Lea was separated from most of her relatives in August 1942.
 In a selection, Jews were picked out to be deported to Auschwitz.
-Lea’s aunt of the same name who lived in Wadowice is in the photo.
-The family consisted of six brothers and two sisters.
-The photo was taken in 1938 or 1939.
+Lea’s aunt of the same name who lived in Wadowice is in this photo.
+There were six brothers and two sisters in the family.
+The picture was taken in 1938 or 1939.

 Lea’s grandmother and aunt Mina are in the picture.
-The photo was taken in 1934 at a health resort they went to in order to drink water from its spa.
+The photo was taken in 1934 at a spa resort where they used to go to drink water from a spring.

-The picture shows Lea’s sketch of the so-called death barracks in Bergen-Belsen.
+This picture shows Lea’s sketch of her barrack as she remembers it.
 Bronka, Rachel and Lea laid in a row by the third window to the left of the entrance.
-Outside was a ”toilet” on one side of the entrance.
-The dead were piled up in a pile opposite.
+There was a “toilet” outside on one side of the opening.
+The dead were piled up in a heap opposite.

 This photo shows Lea’s friend Bronka Kohn.
-It was probably taken a year or so before the outbreak of the year in 1939.
+It was taken sometime before the outbreak of the war in 1939.
 Bronka was 21 years old when she died in Bergen-Belsen on 14 April 1945.

-This picture show’s Lea’s uncle Moshe Posner.
-The photo was from the end of the 1920s.
-At that time, Lea’s uncle lived in Germany.
-Many of the pictures that Lea has of her family were given to her by Moshe after the war.
-Moshe wanted Lea and Miriam to come to him in Copenhagen but, when that wasn’t possible, they made their way to Sweden to be close to their uncle.
+This picture shows Lea’s uncle Moshe Posner.
+The picture was taken at the end of the 1920s.
+At that time Lea's uncle lived in Germany.
+Many of the photos that Lea has of her family she received from her uncle after the war.
+Moshe wanted Lea and Miriam to come to him in Copenhagen.
+However, as that was not possible, they made their way to Sweden where they would still be close to their uncle.

-The picture shows Lea’s husband Josef Gleitman’s documents.
+The picture shows Lea’s husband Josef Gleitman’s identity papers.
 He survived the death marches from Auschwitz to Sachsenhausen.
 As a prisoner there he was given a ”passport”.
-Josef had to provide a fingerprint and sign documents.
-He put down Radomsko as his place of birth.
-When Josef had to write down a profession, he made up the job of schlosser (locksmith).
+Josef had to have his fingerprints taken and sign the document.
+He listed Radomsko as his place of birth.
+He stated that his occupation was that of “locksmith” (schlosser).

 Here’s Lea on a walk with her daughters Barbro and Susanne in Helsingborg, 1956.

-In 2016, Lea travelled with her daughers to Poland.
-The picture shows Lea and Barbro by the entrance to the house in Sosnowiec where Lea once lived.
+In 2016 Lea travelled with her daughers to Poland.
+The picture shows Lea and Barbro at the entrance to the house in Sosnowiec where Lea once lived.